jaccomoc/jactl/docs/_posts/2023-04-19-advent-of-code-2022-day14.md

 ```

 Notes:
+1. We measure the maximum depth + 2 as one more than the largest size of our columns (since the grid is a list of
+columns).
-1. This is the change to capture maximum depth plus 2.
+The size of a list is one more than the largest index in the list so `size() + 1` will be maximum depth plus 2.
-2. This is the change to draw the line for the bottom of the cave.